 Internships enable students to acquire professional work experience, establish references and begin a career.
 Students with a faculty advisor's consent can also earn up to three semester hours per term.
-Students are encouraged to research internship opportunities and the Business, Technology and Workforce Education staff are available to assist.
+Students are encouraged to research internship opportunities and the Workforce Education staff are available to assist.
 Please contact internships@waubonsee.edu or the dean for the appropriate instructional division for more information.

-Contact: Business, Technology, and Workforce Education,
+Contact: Workforce Education,

-Akerlow Hall, Room 230, ext.
-2263 Internships@waubonsee.edu
+Internships@waubonsee.edu